Warning: technical jargon ahead

 “I feel that!”

-Do you “feel” what you see?
-When you watch contact sports?
+Do you “feel” what you see when you watch contact sports?
 How does your body “know” what the other person might be thinking?

 Lois’ mirror neurons demonstrate an unexpected phenomenon.
 (1:11)

 Mirror neurons are in the news for people with intractable pain.
 Could virtual-reality googles with a program just for you let you go to a “world” where you don’t feel your pain?
 Would the relief last after you remove the goggles?

 Neuroscientist V.S.
 Ramachandran invented a “mirror” therapy that could trick the brain into thinking that a missing hand wasn’t missing.
-The mirror therapy stimulated neuroplasticity to rewire the brain with repeated exposures to the illusion created by the mirror.
+The mirror therapy stimulated neuroplasticity to rewire the brain maps with repeated exposures to the illusion created by the mirror.

 + Read More - Background